OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

-We can change the lifecycle to make sure it stands up the new instances and then destroys the old so that we don't have unavailability (at the cost of having more servers running for a short period of time).
+We can change the lifecycle to make sure it stands up the new instances and then destroys the old so that we don't have unavailability (at the cost of having more servers running for a short, overlapped period of time).

 ```terraform
 resource "aws_instance" "app_server" {